juju/docs/src/en/developer-layers.md

 only when appropriate.
 Consider the example illustrated in the [Getting Started]() guide. `apache.available` is set from the apache-php layer.
-Any layers built on top of the apache-php layer can subscribe to this state with a `@when` decorator to take action only after the Apache service has been started. subsequently the `@when_not` decorator has also been made to assist guarding against running code when a state has been set, which lends itself nicely to idempotent behavior.
+Any layers built on top of the apache-php layer can subscribe to this state with a `@when` decorator to take action only after the Apache application has been started. subsequently the `@when_not` decorator has also been made to assist guarding against running code when a state has been set, which lends itself nicely to idempotent behavior.